cwdatlas/backtraderMicroservice/README.md

 backtraderMicroservice
-This includes a microservice that is intended to be pared with the midas web app: https://github.com/cwdatlas/MidasWebServer. it can produce proformance data on past stock data given an algorithm (included in the app)
+This includes a microservice that is intended to be paired with the MidasWebApp: https://github.com/cwdatlas/MidasWebServer.
+It can produce performance data on past stock data given an algorithm.

 Dependencies:
 Podman or Docker:
-download and install podman or docker.
+Download and install podman or docker.
 These two container engines have almost identical commands, so change the word podman to docker in my commands if you are using docker.
 I am using podman, so that is what I would recomend to have the best results.
 Podman:
 Official Instructions for Mac and Windows: https://podman.io/docs/installation